Last Updated on

 Buena Vista Park

-With a name like Buena Vista, you can be sure the view is likely to be good.
+With a name like Buena Vista, you can be sure the views over San Francisco are likely to be good.
 Just a short walk from Haight & Ashbury, Buena Vista Park is one of the highest hills in the city (569 ft /173 m) and once you conquer the steep climb to the top, you will be rewarded by the splendid views over the city.
 Though the hill is very popular with dog owners and dog walkers, during the week, it is possible to enjoy the views from the top with few people around you.
 Not only recommended for the views, sprawl out on the lawn at the top with a good book or set up a romantic picnic for two.